 My career as a professional application engineer began as a developer creating databases for the US Navy and continues through two decades to my current position as a Zend PHP Certified Engineer working in Drupal.
 What follows is a brief explanation of my accomplishments in each of the roles I've filled over that time.

-My work at Forum One focuses on providing multiple clients rapidly developed solutions to complex issues, ranging from simplifying a non-maintainable contextually responsive Hero Blocks system into a single terms-driven module, or adding/extending features of a data-reporting API, or implementing from scratch secure file transfer protocols between disparate servers/clients.
-The work here is diverse, interesting, and often challenging.
+My initial work at Forum One focused on providing multiple clients rapidly developed solutions to complex issues, ranging from simplifying a non-maintainable contextually responsive Hero Blocks system into a single terms-driven module, or adding/extending features of a data-reporting API, or maintaining and expanding an AWS lambda functions, or implementing from scratch secure file transfer protocols between disparate servers/clients.
+My proficiency and utility landed me a position with the highly demanding HRSA support contract, where I continued to create custom solutions ranging from a fluid organization charts system, to a highly dynamic US Map module (providing multiple means of linking or popping up info for states and/or regions), to creating a simplified system for narrowing down and viewing specific health statistics from a massive dataset, ... and that list goes on for a while.
+The work there was diverse, interesting, and challenging, and required "Public Trust" clearance.

 My initial tasks at New Target consisted largely of rapidly developing simple solutions for a variety of client needs and debugging existing projects, but I shortly moved on to work developing a complex Drupal based CRM from scratch for a high profile AFL-CIO affiliate, with my primary responsibility being the design and creation of “Data Exchange” (a complex and flexible system for rapidly collating data from disparate sources and making the same available in various forms) and with implementing a complex and highly responsive SOLR data store serving as the backbone for the CRM.
 I transitioned slowly out of this project, working part time and as needed to help spin up new resources and troubleshoot any particularly complex issues.